Concussion: Rest and return to physical and cognitive activity

-Physical and cognitive rest is recommended for the first 24–48 hours following a concussion after which injured persons should gradually start gentle low-risk physical and cognitive activities that do not make current symptoms worse or bring on new symptoms.
+Physical and cognitive rest is recommended for the first 24–48 hours following a concussion after which injured people should gradually start gentle low-risk physical and cognitive activities that do not make current symptoms worse or bring on new symptoms.
 Any activity for which there is a risk of contact, falling, or bumping the head should be avoided until the person has clearance from a doctor or nurse practitioner.
 Low-risk activities can be started even while a person has symptoms.
 Resting completely for longer than 24–48 hours following concussion has been shown to be associated with longer recovery.
 Therefore, guidelines do not recommend strict physical and cognitive rest until symptoms are resolved.
 Starting light activities early, such as walking or doing some activities of daily living (such as cooking or light cleaning) are associated with faster recovery times compared to strict rest.

 Excessive screen time within 48 hours of the injury may delay the recovery, based on results of a small trial.